bikegirl/academic-kickstart/content/home/biblia.md

 they will run and not grow weary, they will walk and not be faint.
 Isaiah 40:28-31

-It is the glory of God to conceal a matter; to search out a matter is the glory of kings.
-Proverbs 25:2

 The story of the writing on the wall...
 You praised the gods of silver and gold, of bronze, iron, wood and stone, which cannot see or hear or understand.
 But you did not honor the God who holds in his hand your life and all your ways.
 Therefore he sent the hand that wrote the inscription.
 “This is the inscription that was written: